 Often times youth living in foster care have very few photos of their childhood.
 At Camp each child creates a scrapbook filled with photos of them and their siblings taken throughout the week to keep as a take home memory of their time together.

 One night during the week of camp, we host a camp wide birthday party where each sibling group exchanges presents and enjoys cake and ice cream to celebrate the birthdays that they may have missed during the year.

 Many children in foster care feel a great sense of isolation and have reduced self-esteem.
 Camp works to create normalcy for the kids throughout the week by providing them with a place where they are surrounded by others who face similar experiences and understand them.

 The DCF-paid registration fee provides about 50% of the actual cost of Camp.
 We work hard all year to raise funding to cover the difference.
 We never turn away an interested sibling group because of funding.
 Our goal is for every sibling group possible to have the opportunity to experience Camp.

 Typical Camp Activities Include:

-Hear from Wilson, who has attended CTB-MA for the last three years on what he loves about camp:
+Hear from Wilson, on what he loves about the camp experience: